 - Limited liability companies

 We can also review, negotiate and close the purchase and sale of businesses, business assets, business interests, stock, and membership interests.

 Mortgage Default Resolution, Short Sale, Foreclosure Defense, Mortgage Modification

 An experienced Florida real estate lawyer from James Brown Law can help negotiate mortgage debt liability including conducting foreclosure defense, short sales, deeds in lieu of foreclosure, and mortgage loan modifications.
 We also represent borrowers in the negation of post-judgment and short sale deficiency liability against institutional lenders and third-party debt collectors.

 Real Estate Litigation

-Real estate litigation requires experienced and qualified professionals who understand the intricacies of your transaction, financing and ownership structures as well as the unique rules and regulations that apply to real estate in order to help clients achieve their objectives in the most efficient manner possible.
+Real estate litigation requires experienced and qualified professionals who understand the intricacies of your transaction, financing, and ownership structures as well as the unique rules and regulations that apply to real estate to help clients achieve their objectives in the most efficient manner possible.
 At James Brown Law we can assist with: